Last updated: February 06, 2025

 LEARN MORE: What is a loan-to-value ratio and how is it calculated?

-Lenders typically set CLTV limits that will be a factor for them to determine how much you may be eligible to borrow.
-These limits vary between lenders, so if you want to borrow money from your home equity, it’s a good idea to research and compare different options before you apply.
+Lenders typically set CLTV limits that determine how much you may be eligible to borrow.
+These limits can vary so it’s a good idea to research and compare different lenders.

 Discover Home Loans offers low fixed rates on home equity loans up to 90% CLTV with $0 application fees, $0 origination fees, $0 appraisal fees, and $0 costs due at closing.

 Some lenders use data to determine your home’s value.
-One standard model that’s used is called the automated value model (AVM), which estimates value based on comparable data, like the most recent listings and sale prices of similar homes in your area.
+One model that may be used is called the automated value model (AVM).
+This model estimates home value based on comparable data, such as sale prices of similar homes in the area.

 LEARN MORE: Understanding the home appraisal report